AlertStudios/GMUI-Framework/README.md

 - Issue in GM:Studio version where controls on menus may appear under them rather than on them.
 - Documentation needed on implementation of popups and menus.
 - Documentation update needed on outdated structure.
+- Moving the view (arrow keys) may negate menu functionality